eurompi23/eurompi23.github.io/_pages/posters.md

 <li> A short paper (5 pages maximum, including figures and references, formatted according to the "sigconf" style in the <a href="http://www.acm.org/publications/proceedings-template">ACM 2017 Template</a>.
 The Overleaf template for LaTeX users can be found <a href="https://www.overleaf.com/latex/templates/acm-conference-proceedings-primary-article-template/wbvnghjbzwpc">here</a>).</li>
 </ul>

+Authors should submit their work through the <a href="https://easychair.org/conferences/?conf=eurompi23">EuroMPI 2023</a> Submission Site at easychair.
+Note that at least one of the authors of each poster and short paper accepted for presentation in EuroMPI 2023 must be registered.

 </div>